Coronavirus digest: US gives final vaccine clearance for children 5 to 11 | DW | 03.11.2021

 Pfizer has already began shipping millions of shots to various states, doctors' offices, and pharmacies — they're packaged in orange caps to avoid mix-ups with purple-capped vials of adult vaccines.

 The US has fully vaccinated 58% of the population, lagging behind several other countries like the UK and France in its efforts.
-Only a few other countries, like China, Cube and United Arab Emirates have cleared vaccines for children in this particular age group and younger.
+Only a few other countries, like China, Cuba and the United Arab Emirates have cleared vaccines for children in this particular age group and younger.

 Here are the major developments on coronavirus from around the world:

+Chinese President Xi Jinping did not attend the UN Climate Conference COP 26 and he is not known to have left China since the onset of the pandemic at the beginning of 2020.
+Russian President Vladimir Putin was also notable for his absence in Glasgow and though he did not give a reason for his lack of attendance, Russia is struggling with a dire COVID situation, hitting repeated daily records in case numbers.

-Democrat Eric Adams has been elected New York City mayor after handily defeating Republic Curtis Silwa.
-Adams faces the task of overseeing the largest US city's nascent recovery from the coronavirus pandemic, among other things.
+Democrat Eric Adams has been elected New York City mayor and faces the immediate task of overseeing the city's nascent recovery from the coronavirus pandemic.

 rm/jsi (AP, AFP, Reuters, dpa)